luapower/website/www/md/faq.md

 Modules don't need to be "installed" out of version control in order to create a proper runtime.
-You can make changes directly on your deployments, and you can push/pull changes between deployments and even create pull requests to upstream without any extra steps.
+You can make changes directly on your deployments, and you can push/pull changes between deployments and even create pull requests to upstream without moving files around.
+There's no runtime overhead either, as there's no need for a custom module loader.

 ## Just the facts please